 - Continue with Nansen surveys to obtain fisheries independent data.

-- Adoption of a sampling programme for the commercial fleet.
+- Adoption of a systematic sampling programme for the collection of catch and effort data for all fleet.

 Source of information

 Report of the FAO/CECAF Working Group on the Assessment of Small Pelagic Fish – Subgroup South Accra, Ghana, 19–28 October 2009./Rapport du Groupe de travail FAO/COPACE sur l'évaluation des petits poissons pélagiques – Sous-groupe Sud Accra, Ghana, 19-28 octobre 2009. http://www.fao.org/docrep/018/i2909b/i2909b.pdf